wavefrontHQ/docs/pages/doc/trace_data_details.md

 OpenTelemetry span events capture span-specific logging messages and other debugging or informational output from the application itself.
 These span events are converted to span logs by the Wavefront service.

-span logs are especially useful for recording additional information about errors within the span.
+Span logs are especially useful for recording additional information about errors within the span.

 You can instrument your application to emit one or more logs with a span, and examine the logs from the Tracing UI.